Compliance Training FAQS for Employees

 Send an email to firstname.lastname@example.org.

 Human Resources will notify you upon hire with the training requirements.
-Vivid Learning will also notify you via email approximately 60 days before your training is due again.
+HSI will also notify you via email approximately 60 days before your training is due again.
 If your training remains incomplete after the due date, additional notifications email reminders are sent to you.
 If you have not completed the training after 30 days passed the due date, your supervisor will be notified.
 You and your supervisor will be reminded monthly until you complete the training.

 Certain courses are required because of state law, federal law, or university policy.
 Some departments also require their employees to take certain courses.
 Additional requirements may exist depending upon your job duties.
 You may need to take courses on HIPPA, FERPA, Bloodborne pathogens, Minors on campus or others.
 These requirements are due to a variety of laws, rules and policies.